GSG-K3/next-js-workshop/docs/Pages.md

 export default HomePage
 ```
+- you can now run the project by using the command `npm run dev`
 - check the `localhost:3000`
 - now create a folder with the name of `about.js`
 - inside this folder add a function that returns any string , and don't forget to export this function
 - now check your `localhost:3000/about` *and make sure that the file name matches the path name*

   it's there :fire: just as easy as that

 ### for the Link let's add a button that return us to home page
 #### in the about page :
 - import Link